Skewed Anosov flows are orbit equivalent to Reeb-Anosov flows in dimension 3: Preliminary

 Here~$d_{E^s}\phi_t$ and~$d_{E^u}\phi_t$ correspond to the differential~$d\phi_t$ restricted to the line bundles~$E^s$ and~$E^u$.
-The flow is said \textbf{transitive} if there exists an orbit of~$\phi$ dense inside~$M$.
+The flow is said \emph{transitive} if there exists an orbit of~$\phi$ dense inside~$M$.
 We compare three properties for Anosov flows, each of them implies that the flow is transitive: $\RR$-covered Anosov flows \cite{Barbot95b}, Reeb-Anosov flows~\cite{Barbot01} and Anosov flows admitting a Birkhoff section~\cite{Fried83}.
 In the rest of the article,~$M$ is supposed oriented and~$\phi$ is supposed transitive.

-The bundles~$E^s$ and~$E^u$ are integrable in two 1-foliations, which we denote respectively by~$\FF^{ss}$ and~$\FF^{uu}$.
+The bundles~$E^s$ and~$E^u$ are integrable into two 1-foliations, which we denote respectively by~$\FF^{ss}$ and~$\FF^{uu}$.
 They are called the strong stable and unstable foliations.
 The plane bundles~$E^s\oplus X$ and~$E^u\oplus X$ are also integrable in two 2-foliations, invariant by~$\phi$.
 They are denoted by~$\FF^s$ and~$\FF^u$ and called weak stable and unstable foliations.

 Every leaf of the foliations~$\FF^{ss}$ and~$\FF^{uu}$ is homeomorphic to~$\RR$ and each leaf of the foliations~$\FF^s$ and~$\FF^u$ is homeomorphic to either~$\RR/\ZZ \times \RR$ or an open Möbius strip if it contains a periodic orbit, or~$\RR^2$ otherwise.
-Through the article, we use the notation~$\FF(x)$ for the leaf of the foliation~$\FF$ containing the point~$x$.
-We also denote by~$\Leaf{\FF}$ the set of leaves of the foliation~$\FF$, equipped with the quotient topology.
+Through the whole article, we use the notation~$\FF(x)$ for the leaf of the foliation~$\FF$ containing the point~$x$.
+We also denote by~$\Leaf(\FF)$ the set of leaves of the foliation~$\FF$, equipped with the quotient topology.

 Let~$\phi$ and~$\psi$ be two flows on respectively~$M$ and~$N$.
-An \textbf{orbit equivalence}~$h\colon (M,\phi)\to(N,\psi)$ is a homeomorphism~$h\colon M\to N$ such that for each orbit arc~$\gamma$ of~$\phi$,~$h(\gamma)$ is an orbit arc of~$\psi$ and~$h$ preserves the orientation by the flow.
+An \emph{orbit equivalence}~$h\colon (M,\phi)\to(N,\psi)$ is a homeomorphism~$h\colon M\to N$ such that for each orbit arc~$\gamma$ of~$\phi$,~$h(\gamma)$ is an orbit arc of~$\psi$ and~$h$ preserves the orientation by the flow.
 When~$M$ and~$N$ are oriented, we additionally suppose that~$h$ preserves the orientation.
-Important notions in this article are invariant by orbit equivalence: the homeomorphism class of the bi-foliated plane, existence of a Birkhoff section with positive boundary and linking number between invariant measures.
+It is well known that given an Anosov flow $\phi$, any flow close enough to $\phi$, for the $\Class^1$ topology, is orbit equivalent to $\phi$, with an orbit equivalence close to the identity (see \cite[Proposition~3]{Katok91}).